BumbleB2na/react-tac-toe/README.md

 functional components:
 "Many components in your apps will be able to be written as functional components: these components tend to be easier to write and React will optimize them more in the future."

 ## Learnings Applied
+v0.2: Game controls Board and Square states.
+Squares and Board are simple, pure components.
+Squares are still functional components.
+Board and Squares are controlled components.
+Game controls Board and states of Squares, storing said states in a history using immutability to optimize performance when undoing moves.

-Board controls Square states.
+v0.1: Board controls Square states.
 Squares are simple, pure components.
 Squares are functional components.
 Squares are controlled components.
 Board controls states of Squares using immutability to optimize performance.
 Separation of concerns.